PirateLearner/voting/record.md

 	So, I fell back on to `django-voting` models (for they are more or less apt).
 What I would want though is, to not use Django Templates as a part of evolving methodology, but integrate `Django-Rest-Framework` with it.
 And continuing with the tradition that I am trying to make, Unit tests should accompany what we do.

+7. Load the `blogging` app fixtures and prepare the demo site (using the blogging demo as base).
+We will build upon it.

+8. Let us try to create our first vote, in the unit test.